wurthless-elektroniks/smc360/docs/i2c.md

 The SMC is connected to several other devices over I2C (also SMBus or PMBus).

 TODO: everything.
-I2C appears to be bitbanged by the SMC, yadda yadda yadda.
+I2C appears to be bitbanged by the SMC (TODO: it's not, describe it later), yadda yadda yadda.

 I2C devices themselves shouldn't be documented here, that's a whole other barrel of monkeys.